seanmacavaney/launcher-docs/ssh.md

 If you see a file named `id_rsa.pub` or `id_ed25519.pub`, you have an SSH key.
 If not, follow [GitHub's Guide on Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).

+**Check your ssh config file.** You should only have one `*.os` record in your `~/.ssh/config` file.
+If you have multiple, delete them and re-run the commands provided in the "SSH Access" panel in Launcher.